gcanti/fp-ts/docs/modules/Tree.ts.md

 ## unfoldNonEmptyForest

-Build a (possibly infinite) forest from a `ReadonlyNonEmptyArray` of seed values in breadth-first order.
+Build a (possibly infinite) forest from a `NonEmptyReadonlyArray` of seed values in breadth-first order.

 **Signature**